HackerfarmIndia/HF-Scholarship/README.md

 Scholarship for HackerFarm Participants (June - December)

 ## WHO?
 The Eligibility
+Only and only if someone cannot afford to cover his/her own living expenses, should send us mail for it.
 One should have passion for programming and can demonstrate by submission of these following excercises.

 ### WHAT TO DO?